inverse-inc/packetfence-dhcp-forwarder/README.md

 NSSM
 ----
-* The nssm service installation might fail if the configured interface is not in a connected state.
+* The nssm service installation might fail if the configured interface is not in a connected state
-* The nssm binary can be launched from the command line from the program files directory.
+* The nssm binary can be launched from the command line from the program files directory
-* nssm configured service name is DHCP-Forwarder.
+* nssm configured service name is DHCP-Forwarder

 The following commands should help: